-I’m one such romantic soul that is eternally in search of spell binding sunsets.
+We’re two such romantic souls that are eternally in search of spell binding sunsets.
 And what better sunset than one at the tip of Italian mainland!
 As we were staying in Tropea and visiting Stilo for a day excursion, it was time to head back, but not before chasing that remarkable sunset!
-While Reggio Calabria is unarguably the tip of Italian mainland, geographically speaking there are places further down south in Calabria which are at a lower latitude than Reggio Calabria, thus placing them at the very tip of Italian mainland, if I may dare to say so!
+While Reggio Calabria is unarguably the tip of Italian mainland, geographically speaking there are places further down south in Calabria which are at a lower latitude than Reggio Calabria, thus placing them at the very tip of Italian mainland, if we may dare to say so!
 There are a few beaches on this stretch of the lowest latitude point of the Italian mainland that make for beautiful uninterrupted sunset views, namely Palizzi Marina, Marina di San Lorenzo and Melito di Porto Salvo.
 We chose the Pallizi Marina beach, just in time for the sunset.
-And, while this wasn’t the best sunset that I’ve seen in my life, the uninterrupted sunset views certainly didn’t disappoint.
+And, while this wasn’t the best sunset that we’ve seen in our lives, the uninterrupted sunset views certainly didn’t disappoint.
 The handful of beach visitors ensured just the right amount of crowds to enjoy the company of mankind while revelling in privacy and having the beach practically to ourselves.

 What is it about sunsets that makes one retrospect and introspect about life?
-There I was, enjoying the beautiful sunset while retrospecting and introspecting about my life, concluding about how content and happy I was in that moment, knowing that I’ve seen everything on this Calabria trip that I’d wanted to, and yet being completely oblivious to the existence of the marvel that is MuSaBa, hiding in plain sight.
+There we were, enjoying the beautiful sunset while retrospecting and introspecting about our lives, concluding about how content and happy we were in that moment, knowing that we’ve seen everything on this Calabria trip that we’d wanted to, and yet being completely oblivious to the existence of the marvel that is MuSaBa, hiding in plain sight.

 Located close to Stilo and another borgho – Gerace, MuSaBa is an open air museum spread over hectares of land, and is home to eclectic and colourful pieces of modern and contemporary art, architecture and mosaics – the great works of a great artist of our generation Nik Spatari.
 This open air museum is a haven for any artist or an art aficionados.
-And how I regret having not known about it earlier!
+And how we regret having not known about it earlier!
 Artist or not, art lover or not, this museum can brighten up any dull day and shall not be missed on a trip to Calabria.
-I’m so fascinated by the mere images I’ve come across on it’s website and Google, albeit only later, that it compels me to take another trip to Calabria to specifically pay a visit MuSaBa.
+We were so fascinated by the mere images we’ve come across on it’s website and Google, albeit only later, that it compels us to take another trip to Calabria to specifically pay a visit MuSaBa.
 To know more about Nik Spatari, MuSaBa, it’s opening hours and entry fees, please visit its MuSaBa.